Last Updated: November 8, 2022

 as a ritual, so unless your party has some other way to make Short Rests

-safe, you may want to keep this prepared while travelling anywhere dangerous
+safe, you may want to keep this prepared while traveling anywhere dangerous

-in case you and your party need to suddenly vanish somewher safe.
+in case you and your party need to suddenly vanish somewhere safe.

 Note that the rope can be up to 60 ft. long, and that the portal appears when the rope is perpendicular to the ground, so its full length runs straight up and down.
 No mention is given to what happens if the rope hits a ceiling, but I imagine that the spell would simply fail.